Fix: WMI Provider Host (WmiPrvSE.exe) High CPU Usage On Windows 10

 Locate the Process Using Event Viewer and Uninstall It

 Open the Event Viewer.
-If you are using Windows 7 or earlier, search for Event Viewer in the Start Menu and then open it.
-If you are using Windows 8/8.1 or 10, simply press Windows Logo key + X to open the WinX Menu and then click on Event Viewer in the WinX Menu.
+If you are using Windows 7 or earlier, search for Event Viewer in the Start Menu and open it.
+If you are using Windows 8/8.1 or 10, simply press the Windows Logo key + X to open the WinX Menu and then click on Event Viewer in the WinX Menu.

 wmi provider host - 1